chef/chef-web-docs/doctools/dtags_readme.md

     .. end_tag
 ```

-We can also build the html output and check that it's what we want.
+We can also build the HTML output and check that it's what we want.

 When we're satisfied with our change locally, we can check its impact
 on other parts of the documentation.
 By the way, we had this same
 obligation under the old system of include files, except we had no
 practical way of doing it!
 In many cases, people just changed the
-include file and wished for the best.
+include file and hoped for the best.

 With `dtags` the first step would be to put our changes into a safe
 location.
 We can do this by adding our change to the git index, the